Singapore Changi (SIN) Airport

 Serving an estimated 53.5 million passengers per year, Singapore Changi Airport is hub to Singapore Airlines, Jetstar, Silkair, Asia Airways, Tiger Airways & Valuair and secondary hub to Qantas, and is served by a myriad of national and international airlines offering direct and connecting flights to all points of the globe.
 All nine Asian neighbor countries are now served by Changi Airport.
 Its top five routes include Jakarta, Hong Kong, Kuala Lumpur, Bankgkok & Manila.
 Changi Airport is also a key stopover for flights from Europe to Australia.

 Transfer passengers of Tiger Airways and its affiliates are offered easy transfers, with no need for travel visa, immigration clearance or retrieval & re-check-in of their bags.

 - The 9-story Crowne Plaza Changi Airport Hotel, linked to Terminal 3 by a covered walkway, with the large Crowne Plaza Club Lounge and conference facilities.

 - Transit hotels for hourly & overnight stays are inside of Terminals 1, 2 & 3 (in T1, at level 3, Transit Mall East; in T2, level 3, Transit Mall South; and in T3, Mezzanine level 3 at Transit Mall North).
 For Terminal 1 call (65 6542) 5538, for T2 call 8122 & for T3 call 9788) - Transit Hotels are intended for a short rest between flights and to freshen up - no need to clear Immigration.

 Present and future Airport developments:

-3. Other improvements will include (a) increasing the airfield capacity for more aircraft parking stands; (b) make road improvements, including a new road funneling taffic from T4 directly to East Coast Parkway.
+- Other improvements will include (a) increasing the airfield capacity for more aircraft parking stands and making road improvements - to be completed by 2017.